-25.1 Speaking through the Chair

-When a member speaks at the Council they must address the meeting through the Chairperson.
-If more than one member wishes to speak, the Chairperson will ask one to speak and will allow the other members to speak in turn.

-25.2 Chairperson standing

-When the Chairperson speaks during a debate, any member speaking at the time must stop.
-The meeting must be silent.

-25.3 Member not to be heard further

-If, at a meeting, any Member of the Council, misconducts himself/herself by persistently disregarding the ruling of the chair, or by behaving irregularly, improperly or offensively or by willfully obstructing the business of the Council, the Chairperson, or any other Member, may move "that the Member named be not further heard".
+- 25.1 Speaking through the Chair When a member speaks at the Council they must address the meeting through the Chairperson.
+If more than one member wishes to speak, the Chairperson will ask one to speak and will allow the other members to speak in turn. - 25.2 Chairperson standing When the Chairperson speaks during a debate, any member speaking at the time must stop.
+The meeting must be silent. - 25.3 Member not to be heard further If, at a meeting, any Member of the Council, misconducts himself/herself by persistently disregarding the ruling of the chair, or by behaving irregularly, in persistently disregarding the ruling of the chair, or by behaving irregularly, improperly or offensively or by willfully obstructing the business of the Council, the Chairperson, or any other Member, may move "that the Member named be not further heard".
 The Motion, if seconded, shall be put and determined without discussion.

-25.4 Member to leave the meeting

-If the Member named continues to behave improperly after such a motion is carried, the Chairperson or any other Member may move that either the Member leaves the meeting or that the meeting is adjourned for a specified period.
-If seconded, the motion will be voted on without discussion.

-25.5 General disturbance
+- 25.4 Member to leave the meeting If the Member named continues to behave improperly after such a motion is carried, the Chairperson or any other Member may move that either the Member leaves the meeting or that the meeting is adjourned for a specified period.
+If seconded, the motion will be voted on without discussion. - 25.5 General disturbance